adrian-94/React-Rails-Job-Board/README.md

 - List the current applications for the logged in user
 - Requires the user to be logged in
 - allow the user to update their status
-- allow the user to delete their job application
+- allow the user to change job application status

 # Job
 - allow the user to apply for the job